cosmos/solidity-ibc-eureka/README.md

 [codecov]: https://codecov.io/github/cosmos/solidity-ibc-eureka
 [codecov-badge]: https://codecov.io/github/cosmos/solidity-ibc-eureka/graph/badge.svg?token=lhplGORQxX

 This is a work-in-progress IBC Eureka implementation in Solidity.
 IBC Eureka is a simplified version of the IBC protocol that is encoding agnostic.
+This project also includes an [SP1](https://github.com/succinctlabs/sp1) based tendermint light client for the Ethereum chain, and a POC relayer implementation.

 ## Overview